TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Ah… embedded systems—the intersection of robust hardware and versatile software.

 This is the third (and culminating) post in a series on digital audio synthesis.
-In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts in audio processing.
+In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts on audio processing.
 In the [second post](/posts/digital-audio-synthesis-for-dummies-part-2), we dived into audio synthesis and generation.

 Now suppose we want to play a continuous, uninterrupted stream of audio.
-We'd need to keep sending audio samples every few microseconds.
-Buffering alone isn’t good enough.
+We'd need to keep feeding our speaker with audio samples every few microseconds.
+On a microcontroller, buffering alone isn’t good enough.

 In this post, we’ll discover how to effectively implement an audio synthesiser on an embedded device by marrying hardware (timers, DACs, DMA) and software (double buffering).[^subtopics]